Your new design will be uploaded in:

 High Expectations Modelling Fluency Vocabulary

 All children are expected to succeed from their starting points, developing an enthusiasm and enjoyment of History learning and discovery.
 Teachers teach the knowledge and skills to succeed in History, providing examples and modelling high expectations.
 Children can apply and link their History skills to all areas of the curriculum and daily life.
 Subject specific vocabulary is taught, applied and built upon as topics are revisited to ensure understanding.
-Pupils gain and deploy a historically grounded understanding of abstract terms (e.g. civilisation, democracy, empire, parliament, peasantry).
+Pupils gain and deploy a historically grounded understanding of abstract terms.

-Curriculum coverage and progression (please click for more details) History Skills Enrichment Whole school events
+Curriculum coverage and progression History Skills Enrichment Whole school events

-The acquisition of key knowledge is an integral part of our History lessons.
-Topic knowledge organisers enable children to learn and retain the important, useful and powerful vocabulary and knowledge contained within each unit, outlining what they are going to learn.
+The acquisition of core concepts (knowing what) and core skills (knowing how) is an integral part of our History lessons.
 At St. Anne’s, we follow the National Curriculum.
 Pupils develop an understanding of chronology and a concept of time.
 They are able to use a range of historical sources to understand concepts including continuity and change or cause and consequence.
 Children can differentiate between source types and explain how interpretations of events might differ.
 Walks in the local area, field trips and visits by local experts are all important parts of the curriculum.
 Opportunities to explore historical artefacts, buildings, documents films and photographs enhance learning.
 Children have real life experiences, learning about History in an active way and discovering connections to the locality and wider community.
 History days allow children across the school to mix and focus on a specific History topic for an entire day, offering them the opportunity to explore artefacts and gain hands-on experience of how things were done or made in the past.
 Such experiences allow pupils to learn in a creative and practical way.

 Questioning Cross curricular links Real life context Support and challenge

 Carefully planned questioning encourages deeper thinking and reasoning.
 Open questions are used to enable the pupils to explore their own ideas and clarify their thinking.
-History is taught as a subject within topics.
+History is taught as a discrete subject.
 Staff have a good understanding of what the children have been taught previously and links are made to check the understanding of links.
-We have identified the key knowledge for each year group, and we check this understanding in a variety of creative ways to ensure the children can remember prior learning and apply it to the new.
-Close links are developed with many other curriculum areas for example English, Geography, ICT and PSHE (Citizenship).
+We have identified the core knowledge for each year group, and we check this understanding in a variety of creative ways to ensure the children can remember prior learning and apply it to the new.
+Close links are developed with many other curriculum areas for example English, Geography, ICT, PSHE (Citizenship) and CST.
 Pupils work as historical enquirers, developing the ability to apply questioning skills, carry out research and present their findings effectively through art and design, ICT, live presentations (e.g. class assemblies) and writing.
 Children are taught to reach clear conclusions and explain their findings in a well-balanced manner.
 Teachers create a positive attitude to History learning within their classrooms and reinforce an expectation that all children can achieve high standards.
 Children are supported and challenged in their learning.

 Impact